pieroproietti/penguins-eggs/README.md

 Addons and themes have been grouped under the penguins-wardrobe, use wardrobe for your customizations.

 ## clone/cryptedclone
-You can create your live to distribute it without user data. the default mode or use clone and clonecrypted:
+You can create your live to distribute it - the default mode - or with datas using clone and clonecrypted:

 ```eggs produce```